Foresight Active Advantage Podcast Series

 Episode 1: Global Macro Strategy, Inflation and Climate Change with Fulcrum's Gavyn Davies.

-December 16, 2021 Season 1 Episode 1
+Season 1 Episode 1

 Gavyn Davies is an economist and investor.
 His career includes working for the UK Government, Chair of the BBC, Chief Economist at Goldman Sachs, venture capital investor and Co-Founder and Chairman of Fulcrum Asset Management.
 He is also a columnist for the Financial Times.